 - Place the Tee Square It on top of your shirt with the collar plate over the collar.
 You will line up one set of the arrows on the Tee Square It 3 with the seam of your collar.
 You can see in the photo below I’ve circled the arrows that I’ve used to line up the seam.

 - Next, you’ll line up the side seams of the shirt on the width bar.
 In the photo below, I circled the measurements on the side seam to show you how it should line up.
 In this example, the side seams line up at 5.25 inches.

-- Remove the Tee Square It 3, and your shirt is ready to press.
-(If you won’t be pressing it right away, you can secure your design with blue painters tape.
+- Remove the Tee Square It, and your shirt is ready to press.
+(Tip: If you won’t be pressing it right away, you can secure your design with blue painters tape.
 It can safely be pressed – I do it all the time.)

 - That’s it!
 This whole process takes about 1-2 minutes.
 I showed every step of the way, so it looks time consuming, but it is not.
 But, don’t go yet!
 I want you to see that this tool actually works.
 Below are various measurements to show you that my heat transfer vinyl design is actually lined up.

+Heads up: This is not a sponsored post.
 I received no compensation to write this post, nor was I asked to write this post.
-I’ve had a Tee Square It 3 from before Cutting for Business was online – and it is one of the most useful gadgets I own.
-You can order it on Amazon at this link.
-The font used in this tutorial is called Stacked.
-It is my current “go to” for kid’s designs and you can pick it up on Creative Market for $10.
+I’ve had a Tee Square It from before Cutting for Business was online – and it is one of the most useful gadgets I own.

 Love the font I used in the tutorial?
 Download it: Stacked font.